TheDammedGamer/DocStoreAPI/README.md

 - [x] Implement Admin or 'Supervisor' Check on Security Controller(s).
 - [ ] Implement Metadata filtering on `DocumentMetadataController.Put` & `DocumentMetadataController.Post` to ensure generated values aren't being overwritten and document names are updated when nessacary.
 (Partially Completed)
 	- [x] Add User Edit Metod to limit the properties that can be edited by Put.
-	- [ ] Verify Post Data and strip Generated Data.
+	- [x] Verify Post Data and strip Generated Data.
+- [ ] Redifne the Gates on the group controller and remove the exception when the object is null
 - [x] Update User Is authorised by Buisness Area to support Admins.
 - [ ] Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.
 	- [ ] Use a class passed as the body to store the search Data with Queries for the Pagination etc